Banedb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751 'chgrp school hello' changes group owner for the file hello to school
+'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751 'chgrp school hello' changes group owner for the file hello to school 'chown vincent:school *' changes the owner to vincent and the group owner to staff for all the files and directories in the working directory